tmbothe/Data-Pipelines-with-Airflow/README.md

 # Data-Pipelines-with-Airflow
-In this project, we will extract, transform and load data from S3 to Redshift using airflow as orchestration tool.
+In this project, we will extract, transform and load data from S3 to Redshift using Apache  Airflow as orchestration tool.

 ## Project Description

 A compagny that has been collecting songs' data and users activity wants an efficient model to store and analyze the data.
 The data currently resides in AWS S3 bucket in JSON format.
-This project consists of building an ETL pipeline that extracts the data from S3, processing using apache Spark, and loads back to AWS S3 in parquet format.
+This project consists of building an ETL pipeline that extracts the data from S3, processing using apache Airflow, and loads back in a datawarehouse houses in AWS redshift.
 This will help the analytics to analyze and derive insights from data.

 ## Data description
 There are two sources of dataset, the **Song Dataset** and the **Log Dataset** .
 Both dataset are currently stored in amazon S3.
-These files will be read from Spark and stored in some staging tables.
-Then another process will extract the data from staging tables and load in final final files in S3.
+These files will be read from Apache Airflow and stored in some staging tables.
+Then another process will extract the data from staging tables and load in final tables in AWS redshift datawarehouse.

 ### The Song Dataset
 The song data is stored at : `s3://udacity-dend/song_data`